edge-llms-challenge/edge-llm-challenge.github.io/challenge.md

 Here are the steps to complete the submission:

 1. Create a GitHub repository for your project.
-2. Add your code to the repository.
+2. Add your code to the repository, including the source code for pre-training or compression, model definition files, configuration files, and a CSV file containing evaluated results that are evaluated locally.
+3. A .txt file containing Google Drive links to download model checkpoints and the compiled model for building Android APP.
-3. Fill out the [submission form](https://forms.gle/S367FfxUDcjSKz1Q9) with the required information, including the link to your GitHub repository.
+4. Fill out the [submission form](https://forms.gle/S367FfxUDcjSKz1Q9) with the required information, including the link to your GitHub repository.
-4. Add the edge-llm-challenge repository as a collaborator on your repository.
+5. Add the edge-llm-challenge repository as a collaborator on your repository and meanwhile make your repository as private.
-5. Submit the form to complete your entry.
+6. Submit the form to complete your entry.

 Please, refer to this [link](https://github.com/TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit?tab=readme-ov-file#submission-requirements) for more details about the submission.